 Other co-authors of this period, Alexander Ivanovich Shlygin, Zinovyi Aleksandrovich Iofa, Mikhail Abramovich Gerovich, and Dmitryi Sergeyevich Vargin (was killed at the front during WWII) were affiliated with Moscow Univ (but were also employed for some periods as part-time researchers in Karpov Inst).
 They are presented at this page, as well as the graduates of the Dept of electrochemistry who were not associated with any Frumkin teams later .Chugunov, Pankratov….
 Other graduates being Frumkin co-authors are listed at the pages of Karpov Inst, Inst of Physical Chemistry, or Frumkin Inst

-Vladimir Isayevich [Vol’f Amsheyevich] Medvedovskii (1904-1979) was PhD student at the Dept of Electrochemistry in Moscow University, who co-authored very important experimental article supporting newly developed thermodynamics of platinum electrode.
+Vladimir Isayevich [Vol’f Amshiyevich] Medvedovskii (1904-1979) worked as a locksmith in Ukraine and in Moscow after 7 years in the primary school.
+He also spent two years in the army, and became a junior officer.
+In 1928/29 he spent a year at “rabfak”, was accepted to Moscow Univ, and also as a PhD student after graduation.
+He was forced to stop his research at the end of 1935 because of the request from a military commissariate.
+His diploma study already addressed potential-dependent adsorption on platinum, and in 1934-1935 he collected additional titration-based data for various anions.
+This formed a basis for very important 1936 experimental article supporting newly developed thermodynamics of platinum electrode.
+The attempts to do the same with dispersed gold electrode are mentioned in archive documents, but were not publised.
 He spent all WWII in the army serving as the military engineer, and joined radiation chemistry team of N.A.
-Bach in the Institute of Physical Chemistry in 1946.
-This became his major research field, which also included some aspects of radioactive elements electrochemistry.
+Bach in the Institute of Physical Chemistry in 1946, and moved with her to Frumkin Institute in 1958.
+His new research field also included some aspects of radioactive elements electrochemistry.
 Widely known are the articles on plutonium redox couples (Doklady Akademii Nauk SSSR.
 1958.
 V. 120.
 P. 98-100, in Russian) and radiation effects on these couples (Sov.
 J. Atomic Energy.
 1958.
 V. 4.
 P.203-210).
-Popular books?
+He is also recognized for his 1950s popular books for school children about nitrogen and oxygen.

 Natalya Borisovna Moiseyeva (1906-?) graduated from Moscow University in 1930 as inorganic chemist, and worked as analytical chemist in “Lakokraska” trust and in the Institute of Rare Metals.
 After a period of absence in Moscow because of family reasons (1933-1937) she was employed in the lab of polymerization processes in Karpov Institute.
 In 1941-1943, she evacuated to Tashkent (Uzbekistan)